 I began these retreats in 2016 as a way to bring together the skills I've learned as a nature guide, personal trainer, and yoga teacher.
 Since then they've become my favourite part of the year, and I'm thrilled to share them with you!

 These retreats are perfect if you’re looking to spend some quality time surrounded by nature, and want to upgrade your self-care practice with good food, meaningful connections, and empowering workshops.

 Though there is some hiking and such, there's no need to be a seasoned adventurer or yoga pro for these trips.
 We've taken care of all the logistics and are more than happy to welcome beginners.

-In accordance with the provincial requirements set by the Travel Industry Council of Ontario (TICO), I have partnered with a TICO registered agent of Travel to handle payment logistics.
+In accordance with the provincial requirements set by the Travel Industry Council of Ontario (TICO), I have partnered with registered agent Coreen Doucett (#50021282) to handle payment logistics.

 I believe in reciprocity, and so 20% of each retreat's profits are split between The Friends of Killarney Park and Gwekwaadziwin Miikan.

 Shebahonaning means “canoe passage” in Anishinaabemowin, and refers to the sheltered channel created by George Island at the town of Killarney.
 (The name Shebahonaning was arbitrarily changed to “Killarney'' by the postal service in the 1850s.)

 Many Indigenous peoples in this region descend from Anishinaabe ancestors, who have been residents and caretakers of this land for thousands of years.
 These ancestors include the Ojibwe (Chippewa), the Odawa (Ottawa), the Algonquians, and the Potawatomi.
 Many Métis families have also called Killarney home since the early 1800’s.